Blue Line (Mumbai Metro): Construction

 By October 2011, the majority of the corridor's track-support pillars and girders had been laid, and the 12 individual stations were 70% complete, with most of the stations rising above platform level.
 However, land acquisition and right-of-way issues, along with problems with the construction of a Metro-related viaduct, delayed the line's predicted completion to summer 2012.
 In May 2012, the Indian Bank restructured the Mumbai Metro's ₹1.08 billion loan account, citing the project's land use problems.

 On 1 May 2013, a successful 2 km trial run from Versova to Azad Nagar stations was conducted on Blue Line in the presence of Chief Minister Prithviraj Chavan, who said that the line would open to the public from September 2013.
 However, MMRDA officials told Business Standard in August 2013 that the metro would be delayed further as it had not received approval from the Central Railway Safety Commissioner, and some of the facilities remained incomplete.
-The first major trial run on Blue Line, began at 6:45pm IST on 3 June 2013 from Versova metro station, and covered the 2 km stretch to Airport road metro station by 7:05pm, according to MMRDA additional commissioner S.V.R.
+The first major trial run on Blue Line, began at 6:45pm IST on 3 June 2013 from Versova metro station, and covered the 2 km stretch to Airport Road metro station by 7:05pm, according to MMRDA additional commissioner S.V.R.
 Srinivas, who was on board the train.
 Trial runs had been conducted for the past month, the most notable being the trial run on 1 May 2013, that was officially flagged off by the Chief Minister.
 However, trials prior to the 3 June trial, were restricted to the 3 km between Versova and Azad Nagar stations on JP Road.

 Several tests were conducted before the metro opened to the public.
-According to the information given by the MMRDA to a Right to Information (RTI) query filed by activist Anil Galgali, around 5% of the civil works of the line were still pending as of December 2013.
+According to the information given by the MMRDA to a Right to Information Act (RTI) query filed by activist Anil Galgali, around 5% of the civil works of the line were still pending as of December 2013.
 The reply to the RTI query said that Versova, D.N.
-Nagar, Azad Nagar, Chakala and Airport Road stations were 99% complete as of December 2013.
+Nagar, Azad Nagar, Chakala (J. B. Nagar) and Airport Road stations were 99% complete as of December 2013.
 Andheri, Saki Naka, Marol and Western Express Highway stations were in the range of 95-98%.
-Construction work at Ghatkopar was 90% complete, Asalfa and Jagruti Nagar stations were 80% and 85% complete respectively.
+Construction work at Ghatkopar was 90% complete, Asalpha and Jagruti Nagar stations were 80% and 85% complete respectively.